vinci-grape/Learning-based-Models-for-VD/README.md

 #### train/inference graph-based models

-all graph-based models are saved in `Graph/models` directory.
+All graph-based models are saved in `Graph/models` directory.
 ```
 Graph
 ├── GloVe